truist/reveal.js/slides/negotiation/negotiation.md

 * In exchange for what you're willing to give, for it

-* (Optimize this for yourself, without risking the whole deal)
+* Optimize this for yourself, without risking either of the prior things

 ## This is why I can claim success